LisWind/GitExample/readme.txt

 no ff(fast forward)

-add branch test then push
+add branch test then push. to change it.

+change a sentence (Line 13 ori:add branch test then push)